utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/building-your-first-flow.md

 ## Quick start

 This quick start tutorial creates a flow to check if a website is down or not.
-It does this by looking for a `200` status code in the response.
-If the website is up and running, the flow says `True`.
-If the website is down, the flow says `False`.
+It does this by sending a request to the website and looking for a `200` status code in the response.
+If the website is up and running, the flow's **Output** block will display `True`.
+If the website is down, it will display `False`.

 1. Go to the [**Brewing Postman Flows**](https://www.postman.com/postman/workspace/brewing-postman-flows/request/33232-c2957b4f-149a-4c10-aaa3-30829ca8c1bd) workspace and [fork](/docs/collaborating-in-postman/using-version-control/forking-entities/) the [**DownDetector**](https://www.postman.com/postman/workspace/brewing-postman-flows/collection/25695810-fda5eef1-bddf-4f37-a84d-dc52454a156a?action=share&creator=24088680) collection to your workspace.
 Then, in your workspace, select **New > Flows** and [hide the sidebar](/docs/getting-started/navigating-postman/#sidebar).

     ![Fork the collection](https://assets.postman.com/postman-docs/v10/flow-tut-fork-collection-1-v10.gif)

-1. Right-click the canvas and add a **Send Request** block, then connect it to the **Start** block.
+1. Right-click the canvas and select **Send Request** from the list of blocks.
+Connect the **Send Request** block to the **Start** block.

     ![Create a **Send Request** block and connect it](https://assets.postman.com/postman-docs/v10/flow-tut-add-send-v10.gif)